BootBlock/PoSh-Backup/README.md

         *   Each job definition requires:
             *   `Path`: Source path(s) to back up (string or array of strings).
             *   `Name`: Base name for the archive file.
+        *   **`DependsOnJobs` (New Job-Level Setting):**
+            *   An array of job name strings that this job depends on.
+Example: `DependsOnJobs = @("DatabaseBackupJob", "LogArchiveJob")`
+            *   The current job will only run if all jobs listed in `DependsOnJobs` complete successfully (success considers the prerequisite job's `TreatSevenZipWarningsAsSuccess` setting).
+            *   The script will attempt to order jobs to satisfy these dependencies and will detect circular dependencies.
+        *   Key settings for local and remote behaviour:
         *   Key settings for local and remote behaviour:
             *   `DestinationDir`: Specifies the directory where this job's archive is created.
 If remote targets are used, this acts as a **local staging directory**.
 If no remote targets are used, this is the **final backup destination**.
 Overrides `DefaultDestinationDir`.
             *   `LocalRetentionCount`: (Renamed from `RetentionCount`) Defines how many archive versions to keep in the `DestinationDir`.